-Adjust Upper/Lower Level
+Adjust the Upper/Lower Level

 The slope trigger requires upper and lower trigger levels.
-When the trigger type is slope trigger, touch the trigger descriptor box, the pop-up quick menu will show two levels.
+When the trigger type is slope trigger, click the trigger descriptor box, the pop-up quick menu will show two levels.

-The upper/lower level can be set in the following two ways:
+The upper/lower level can be set in the following way:

-Touch the Level Upper area in the quick menu to select the upper level, and then set the level value by the virtual keypad or the Level knob on the front panel.
+Click the Level Upper area in the quick menu to select the upper level, and then set the level value by the virtual keypad or the mouse wheel.
 To set the lower level is similar.